Tractable Algorithms for Changepoint Detection in Player Performance Metrics: Detecting changes in pitcher fastball velocity

 where $\Delta$ is a pre-specified shift.
 We implement a two-sample permutation test that incorporates this shift directly.
 This approach allows for flexible hypothesis testing, e.g., one can choose to flag only changepoints where the post-change fastball velocity differs significantly by at least 1 mph (by setting $\Delta = 1$).

-For metrics such as fastball velocity, where within-pitcher variability is low, even small fluctuations can appear statistically significant, especially with large sample sizes.
-However, these minor changes are often not meaningful from a baseball perspective.
+For metrics such as fastball velocity, where within-pitcher variability is low, even small changes can be detected with high statistical power when sufficient data are available, as demonstrated in our simulation studies in Section~\ref{sec:simulation}.
+However, small fluctuations are often not meaningful from a baseball perspective, especially with large sample sizes where statistical significance can outpace practical relevance.
 By incorporating a location shift $\Delta$ into the null hypothesis (e.g., testing whether the post-change average differs by more than 1 mph), we focus detection on changes that are practically significant.
-This approach reduces false positives and ensures that only meaningful deviations, such as those indicative of injury, mechanical adjustment, or performance decline, are flagged as changepoints.
-For low-variance metrics like velocity, where the difference between statistical and practical significance is especially pronounced, this modification improves interpretability and aligns inference with domain expertise.
+This modification reduces false positives driven by trivial variation and ensures that flagged changepoints correspond to deviations likely to reflect substantive changes, such as injury, mechanical adjustment, or sustained performance decline.
+For low-variance metrics like velocity, where the distinction between statistical and practical significance is especially pronounced, this approach improves interpretability and better aligns inference with domain expertise.